Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Methods

 where the added noise $\vb*{\epsilon}_l \sim \vb{\mathcal{N}}(\vb{0}, \sigma^2 \vb{I}_l)$ is a spherical Gaussian perturbation with no cross-correlation and $\vb{I}_l$ is an $N_l \times N_l$ identity matrix with $N_l$ the number of nodes in layer $l$.
 Note that this perturbation has a cumulative effect on the network output as each layer's perturbed output $\vb{\tilde{x}}_l$ is propagated forward through the network, resulting in layers deeper in the network being perturbed by more than just their own added noise.

-As previously, one can measure a loss differential for an NP-based update.
-Supposing that the loss $\mathcal{L}$ is measured using the network outputs, the loss difference between the clean and noisy network is given by $\delta{\mathcal{L}} = \mathcal{L}(\vb{\tilde{x}}_L) - \mathcal{L}(\vb{x}_L)$, where $\delta{\mathcal{L}}$ is a scalar measure of the difference in loss induced by the addition of noise to the network.
+As before, one can measure a loss differential for an NP-based update.
+Supposing that the loss $\mathcal{L}$ is measured using the network outputs, the loss difference between the clean and noisy network is given by $\delta{\mathcal{L}} = \mathcal{L}(\vb{\tilde{x}}_L) - \mathcal{L}(\vb{x}_L)$.
 Given this loss difference and the network's perturbed and unperturbed outputs, we compute a layer-wise learning signal by replacing the gradient $\vb{g}_l$ in Eq.~\ref{eq:bpgrad} with a term consisting of the loss difference and a normalized noise vector:

-This update is similar to that of INP, with one key difference, that the normalization term, $\frac{N_l}{||v||^2_2}$, is approximated as the inverse of the node-wise variance, $\frac{1}{\sigma^2}$.
+This update is similar to that of INP, with one key difference, that the normalization term, $\flatfrac{N_l}{||\vb{v}||^2}$, is approximated as the inverse of the node-wise variance, $\flatfrac{1}{\sigma^2}$.
 Thus, regular NP is a network-wide measure of the directional derivative with an approximation of the required normalization.

 NP thus explores in a larger parameter space than INP.
 Importantly, however, it requires knowledge of each layer's noise vector, $\epsilon_l$.
 This knowledge is hard to attain in real-world cases of noise injection within a neural network as this noise has to be distinguishable from the noise induced by the previous layers.